 According to the adequacy of the primary man and primary women in a household, the households were divided into 3 categories of intra-household gender dynamics.
 The 3 categories are presented in Table 2.

-Table 2: Classification of households according to their intra-household gender dynamics
+Table 2: Classification of Households according to their Intra-household Gender Dynamics